Live · 7d

 • Downloaded skill files should never be added blindly.
 Review the instructions, scripts, and templates before importing anything into your agent environment.

-• Skills are compatible with most AI agents like Openclaw, Manus, ChatGPT, Codex, Cursor, Antigravity, Claude, Perplexity Computer, and Minimax.
+• Skills are compatible with most AI agents like Claude, Codex, Cursor, Hermes, Openclaw, Manus, Grok, Antigravity, Perplexity Computer, Minimax.

 • The description should explain both what the skill does and when it should be triggered.
 AI agents use the description to decide whether to invoke the skill, so vague descriptions can cause missed or incorrect usage.